kiancc/OOP-Coursework/README.md

 ## Horse Race Betting Program

-This is a Java-based program that simulates horse racing and allows users to place bets on customized horses.
+This is a program that simulates horse racing and allows users to place bets on customized horses.
 Users can add their own horses, view horse statistics, place bets, and customize racing tracks.

-Prerequisites
+#### Prerequisites:

 Java Development Kit (JDK) installed on your system